GentSimonQC/Qiskit-Perceptron-MNIST-DB-set/README.md

 # REQUIREMENTS
-I used IMB Qiskit Library for Python 3.6.
+I used Qiskit Library for Python 3.6.
 HEre you also need imageio and elasticdeform libraries.